-If you do not like the way iPhone or iPad corrects and replaces words as you type them, you will find below the steps to Turn Off Autocorrect feature on your iPhone and prevent this from happening.
+If you do not like the way iPhone corrects words as you type them, you can find below the steps to Turn Off Autocorrect feature on iPhone and prevent this from happening.

-While the Auto-correction feature on iPhone helps in correcting common spelling mistakes, it is also known to jump in with its own suggested words, when you accidentally mistype a word.
+While the Autocorrect feature on iPhone can help in correcting common spelling mistakes, it can sometimes end up being an annoyance due to the way it jumps and inserts its own suggested words, when you accidentally mistype a word.

-Autocorrect also tends to introduce its own suggested words, when you type a space, punctuation mark or tap on the return key.
+The Autocorrect feature also has a tendency to introduce its own suggested words, when you type a space, punctuation mark or simply tap on the return key.

 When this happens, you can tap anywhere in the Auto-correction bubble to reject the suggested word and type the actual word that you want to use.